 Then I showered and shaved and dressed, made sure that the kids were on track to get to school, and headed for the train station.
 I needed to be at the Melbourne campus ahead of time to be ready for Day 3 of the Masters’ program.

 By then I was standing on a platform as the next train to the city slowed to a halt.
-As usual, the carriages were crowded.
+The carriages were crowded.
 Stepping aboard, I hung and swayed uneasily, from a ceiling strap.
 On my phone I was plugged into Miles Davis, playing an ominous soundtrack to Louis Malle’s Lift to the Scaffold.
 As the train lurched along, I felt queasy.
 A few stops on, a cluster of schoolchildren flocked off.
 I found a seat.
 Parking my bag at my feet, I flicked through the morning’s messages and pecked out some quick replies:

 “Thanks Glyn.
 On the upside, the paper is more likely to be read and argued about.
 Enjoy the conference…” “Thanks Gwil.
 I’m not at UA this year, but teaching day 3 of our 4 day residential program here on campus.
 Enjoy the conference, I look forward to hearing what was discussed when you get back…”